 It's the night before your surgery

 You have spent weeks going to appointments, preparing your home, and getting healthy before surgery.
 Now it is time for surgery.
-You may feel relieved, nervous, or both at this point.
+You may feel relieved or nervous to be at this point.

 However, taking care of a few last-minute details can help make your surgery more successful.

 You should take only the medicines your doctor told you to take before surgery.
 This includes prescription medicines.
-If you are confused about which medicines to take on the night before or the day of surgery, call your doctor or refer to your pre-surgical instructions.
+If you are confused about which medicines to take on the night before or the day of surgery, call your doctor.

 DO NOT take any supplements, herbs, vitamins, or minerals before surgery unless your doctor said it was OK.